RxSwiftCommunity/RxGRDB/README.md

 request.rx.fetchOne(in: dbQueue, distinctUntilChanged: true)...
 ```

-The `distinctUntilChanged` parameter performs comparisons of raw database rows.
-Those comparisons do not involve the fetched type, which is not required to adopt the [Equatable](https://developer.apple.com/reference/swift/equatable) protocol.
+The `distinctUntilChanged` parameter does not involve the fetched type, and simply performs comparisons of raw database values.

 ---